- Don't enter the water if you can't swim.

 - Don't let your kids swim unsupervised, even in guarded areas.

-- Don't swim alone.
+- Never swim alone.
 Use the buddy system so that someone always knows where you are so they can get help if needed.

 - Don't overestimate your swimming ability.
 Stay in chest deep or less water to insure you don't get stuck in water over your head.